Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 For binary context, the value `see_bit_context` reflects the accumulated statistics for a symbol in the current context, and we use the average value for continuous scaling of this probability.

 In the case of non-binary contexts, the average value obtained from `see_context` is used only to determine the proportion occupied by ESC in the total sum of `Prob.scale`.
-This value is decreased by `MEAN` if the symbol was encoded and increased by `MaskedTotalSymbolFreq + MEAN` at failed attempt.
+This value is decreased by `MEAN` if the symbol was encoded and increased by `MaskedTotalSymbolFreq + MEAN` a failed attempt.
 That is, the smaller the value of `Sum` in `see_context`, the smaller the `MEAN` value will be, the smaller the range ESC will occupy.
 The `Shift` value is not static as in the case of `see_bin_context`.
 During the `update()` call, we will update the value of `Count` for `SEE->LastUsed`.
-The way of how this happens has also changed between different versions.
+The way this happens has also changed between different versions.

 ```
 void SEEState::updateLastUsed(void)